appsmithorg/appsmith-docs/website/docs/reference/widgets/radio-group.md

 #### Options `array<object>`

 <dd>

 This property allows you to set the labels and values for the items.
-You can add these labels and values directly from the user interface or use JavaScript by providing options in JSON format, like:
+You can add these labels and values directly from the user interface.
+Ensure that the values assigned to each option are unique.
+Additionally, you can turn on **JS** and provide options in JSON format, like:

 *Example*:
 ```js